Monitoring and managing server performance isn’t just a matter of gathering metrics. A server’s performance can...

 Data collection mechanisms

-Evaluate the data collection scheme that each server performance monitoring software uses, and consider the implications of those schemes on everyday operations.
+Evaluate the data collection scheme that each server performance monitor software uses, and consider the implications of those schemes on everyday operations.
 A tool should be able to collect data from each system natively without supplemental data gathering mechanisms.
 This agentless operation is commonplace for homogeneous environments where tools are tailored to the underlying systems.
 The tool is written to gather specific data from a limited range of hardware and software, so it doesn't need additional mechanisms.
 Unfortunately, such tools cannot readily support systems and software that falls outside of that intended scope.

 Software agents support a wider range of systems and software.
 Agents are small software applications that are tailored to run on certain systems, collect desired data such as a performance metrics and dependencies, and report that data back to a central repository -- such as a monitoring server -- which organizes, processes and visualizes that data.
 Agents are extremely common for monitoring heterogeneous environments, and they can be tailored to almost any system.
 Agents provide versatility, but they also present additional workloads that IT administrators must manage and maintain.
 Bugs can occur, and admins must periodically apply patches and updates.
 This adds to the workload management tasks that system administrators must handle on a regular basis.